d-strobel/dotfiles/README.md

 ### Usage

 * Clone the git repository
-* Symlink the config files to their destination (see overview table)
+* Symlink the config files to their config destination (see overview table)